trambo63/techSite/README.md

 # techSite
-link to the tutorial I used: https://www.youtube.com/watch?v=FazgJVnrVuI
+link to the tutorial I used, and thanks to Brian Design: https://www.youtube.com/watch?v=FazgJVnrVuI